reactjs/rfcs/text/0000-signals-and-slots.md

 # Motivation

+Modifying the state of another component in React inherently leads to tightly coupled components.
+The most widespread practice today is to use `useState()` or `useReduce()` and then pass both the values and the callbacks to modify those values to a child component.

+That exposes the internal state of each component, and it leads to all components being dependent on each other's interface.
+Change even one parameter name, and the whole thing can fall apart.

-Child-to-child communication is notoriously difficult in React, but it's also inherent to React.
-It should be solvable using React, not something that forces developers to rely on external libraries.
-Signals and slots could solve the problem of child-to-child communication in a natural, React-like way.
+Signals and slots can solve the problem of tightly coupled components in a natural, React-like way.

-Because the signals and slots API is implemented using React Hooks, it shares the same benefits of being **completely optional** and **100% backwards-compatible**.
+Because the signals and slots API is implemented using React Hooks, it is completely optional and backward-compatible.

 # Detailed design

 The signals and slots concept in Qt has been one of the most successful in the history of software engineering.
 It's typesafe, decoupled, extensible, and *fun*!
-It enables components to communicate with their parents and siblings, without being tightly coupled to either.
+It enables components to communicate with their parents and siblings without being tightly coupled to each other.

-In Qt, slots are methods defined in a C++ class, and signals are functions defined in a class but are implemented by a preproccessor, not the developer.
+In Qt, slots are methods defined in a C++ class, and signals are functions defined in a class but are implemented by a preprocessor, not the developer.
-At first glance, it might seem like adapting that to React would require a lot of extra code since React components are just functions.
+The React implementation differs from the Qt framework in that it connects children to parents instead of child-to-child.

+This design decision was made because, unlike C++, React does not provide an easy way of keeping track of an individual instance of a child component.
+Fortunately, React does provide an easy way of providing the exact same thing:
-But React components already have a mechanism for slots: JSX props.
+JSX props.
-Instead of slots being functions as they are in Qt, slots are parameters.

-The `connect` syntax is really where things get difficult.
-The syntax Qt uses is something like
-`connect(MyTimer, QTimer::fired, MyWindow, WindowClass::update)`.
-Obviously
-that can't be directly ported to React.

-The primary reason for requiring any signals or slots to be defined at compile-time is because they have to be implemented using Qt's meta-object preprocessor and compiler.
-In React, specifying signals and slots as string names means that all components continue to work as-is without breaking anything.
-It also has the benefit of backwards compatibility: New components that emit signals can be connected to components that haven't been updated in years.
+A parent can connect to a signal and then pass the value as a prop to any child component.
+That enables defacto child-to-child communication without any extra boilerplate code needed.

 In this proposal:
 *Signals* are events that are defined by React components using the `useSignal` hook.
-*Slots* are React props that have been *connected* to a signal using the `connect` hook.
+Slots are values assigned by listening for a signal using the `useSlot` hook.

-Above all, I wish to stress: **Signals and Slots is not for state-management.
+Above all, I wish to stress: **Signals and Slots is not for state management.
 It is for inter-component communication.**

 # Drawbacks

-Most of the drawbacks of React Hooks also apply to here.
+Most of the drawbacks of React Hooks also apply here.
 A non-exhaustive list of drawbacks specific to this proposal include:

 - May require considerable changes to the internals of React.
 - Might be difficult to implement a proof-of-concept outside of React.
-- `connect()` might need to be implemented by the renderer (ReactDOM) rather than React itself.
-- If documentation is unclear it could easily lead to confusion about how this is used and what to use it for.
+- If documentation is unclear, it could lead to confusion about how this is used and what to use it for.
-- Additional prop-types are needed for signals in order to guarentee type safety.
+- Additional prop-types are needed for signals in order to guarantee type safety.
-- The current design uses strings as params for `connect()`, which makes type-checking with TypeScript/Flow much more difficult.
+- The current design uses strings as params for `useSlot()`, which makes type-checking with TypeScript/Flow much more difficult.
-- The same end result (albiet at a cost) could be achieved with existing userspace state-management libraries (Redux) or global event emitters.
+- The same end result (albeit at a cost) could be achieved with existing userspace state-management libraries (Redux) or global event emitters.
 - Signals and slots is not suitable for sending large amounts of data or a large number of items.
-- The current `useRef` syntax may cause unexpected behavior because refs are mutable.
+- If multiple children emit the same signal name, the parent component has no way of knowing which child emitted it.

 # Alternatives

 A number of alternate syntaxes were considered.

+The most recent proposal used child-to-child connections but required the use of refs to keep track of each individual child.
+That was discarded for being too complex and difficult to understand.

 One alternative considered was:
 ```js